zachdaniel/tails/README.md

 "font-bold text-primary-600 dark:text-primary-dark-400 hover:text-primary-light-300"
 ```

 This merge is a "allow-list" style merge, meaning classes that we haven't thought about and/or aren't aware of a good merge strategy are just added to the end of the class list.
-There are tons of class combinations that could potentially be intelligently merged, so if you spot one that should be added just let us know!
+We should have covered the tailwind spec pretty well as of March 2023.

 See the module docs for `Tails` to see what we currently handle